-When you begin thinking about content marketing and your content strategy, before you even write a word, you need to answer three questions.
+When you think about content marketing and your content strategy, before you even write a word, you need to answer four questions.

 1. Why content marketing?

 2. What’s in it for me and my business?

 4, How will I measure and define success?

 You need to think who you are creating content for, who you are helping, which specific personas and how you help them in a way no one else can.
 Brands and companies use content marketing to build audiences and profit.
 That’s either increased revenue, a reduction in advertising or production costs, or “better” customers (convert faster or with a higher customer lifetime value) less time taken to convert a sale, more data on existing customers to upsell products or services in the future… Answer “Why?” first.

 Your content strategy must include your content origination, publication, resources required and the distribution of useful, relevant content that resonates with your target customers and personas.
 Content marketing isn’t just about writing loads of “stuff” or producing a video for the sake of it.
 Your content is the very output of your organisation, your sales teams, social channels, owned and earned media as well as your website.
 It helps answer the question “Why should I use your product or service?”

 Having a content plan and sticking to it is critical in business.
 Otherwise, you’re publishing without purpose and you won’t know how successful you’ve been or where you went wrong.
 Your content marketing will be far more effective with a strategy and each element of your plan rollout and implementation will feel less challenging.

 Having developed a content strategy for several businesses, there are generally five common elements you need to cover off to be successful.
 These are your: